 - falls

-- tremors (similar to Parkinson's disease)
+- tremors (similar to Parkinson's)

 - difficulty swallowing

 - shuffling when walking

 - disrupted sleep due to intense dreams/nightmares

-- · visual and auditory hallucinations
+- hallucinations: visual (seeing things that are not there) and auditory (hearing things that are not there)

-Memory is often less affected than with other types of dementia, but a person might experience sudden bouts of confusion which can change on an hourly basis.

-Please see Sources of support on p11 for more information on Lewy body dementia.
+Memory is often less affected in Lewy body dementia than in other types of dementia, but a person might experience sudden bouts of confusion which can change on an hourly basis.
+Please see Sources of support on p14 for more information on Lewy body dementia.